kellerberrin/OSM-QSAR/README.md

 -----------

-To install OSMClassify in a python 2.7 environment, create a virtual environment and proceed as above.
+To install OSMClassify in a python 2.7 environment, create a virtual environment and proceed to install the various packages as above.
 In Anaconda you can have an arbitrary number of virtual environments.

 >conda create -n yourenvname python=2.7 anaconda